TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-apis/tyk-gateway-api/api-definition-objects/custom-analytics.md

 ![Headers Injected](/docs/img/custom-analytics-tags/headers-injected-as-tags-1.png)

 This can be useful as you filter tags to gain additional information about how your API is being consumed.

-{{< include "api-def-custom-analytics" >}}